 - At present, there is no vaccine to prevent avian influenza in humans.

 - Seasonal influenza vaccine cannot prevent avian influenza, however it can help reduce the chance of complications and hospitalization from seasonal influenza.
-Given influenza vaccines are safe and effective and that serious influenza infection can occur even in healthy individuals, seasonal influenza vaccination is suitable for personal protection against clinical influenza for all persons except those with known contraindications.
+Given influenza vaccines are safe and effective and that serious influenza infection can occur even in healthy individuals, seasonal influenza vaccination is suitable for personal protection against clinical influenza for all persons aged 6 months or above except those with known contraindications.

-- Moreover, the Scientific Committee on Vaccine Preventable Diseases recommends a number of target groups with higher priority in seasonal influenza vaccination.
-These target groups have been determined based on a range of scientific considerations taking into account local disease burden and international experience.
+- Moreover, the Scientific Committee on Vaccine Preventable Diseases recommends a number of priority groups for seasonal influenza vaccination.
+These groups have been determined based on a range of scientific considerations taking into account local disease burden and international experience.

 - Whether a doctor prescribes antiviral drugs (e.g. Tamiflu) to a patient will depend on the circumstances and health needs of the patient, taking into consideration the presence of any contraindication and balancing the benefits of taking the antiviral drugs against the possible adverse side effects.
 Indiscriminate use of antiviral drugs may give rise to drug resistance.